 However, where Quito makes up for this is in its apartment rental prices.
 My friend and I were in Quito 2 months ago, and we were delighted to find that we could rent a modern and spacious 2 bedroom, walking distance from nightlife, for under $40 a night.
-A quick search on Airbnb comparing Lima with Quito will reveal that Quito has much better deals for private apartments.
+A quick search on Airbnb or with local listings will reveal that Quito has much better deals for private apartments.

-With that in mind, your costs are likely to be similar if you are planning to stay a month or more.
-If not, Lima is certainly the cheaper option.
+With that in mind, your costs are likely to be similar in the two cities.

 In Quito, it rains quite a lot and gets colder than it does in Lima.
 Like Bogota, Quito is often cloudy.